 OPEN: 8 years and older (born 2015 and older)

-For OPEN age competition it is mandatory to compose team with at least two (2) gymnasts from YOUTH categories
+For OPEN age competition it is mandatory to compose team with at least two (2) gymnasts from YOUTH categories.

-For both TEAM and MICRO team competition, maximum half of team can be composed from younger gymnasts.
+For both TEAM and MICRO team competition, maximum half of team (excluding reserves) can be composed from younger gymnasts.
 In these cases, the age category is determined by the older gymnasts in the team.

 YOUTH I: half of team can be gymnasts from 8 to 10 years